-The owner of the Hostel Andy also lives here and they broke the mould when they made him.
+The owner of the Hostel Andy also lives here and they broke the mold when they made him.

 Andy is also a dedicated Beetles fan as any discerning music fan would be, so we also got to watch the DVD of the Paul McCartney gig in Buenos Aires that he went to recently.
 Pure joy.

-There have been Candombe drummers passing through (different to Candomble, more the southern half of S.America than the Bahia Candomble) and little gatherings of Andy’s friends, much good humour and chit chat.
+There have been Candomble drummers passing through (different to Candomble, more the southern half of S.America than the Bahia Candomble) and little gatherings of Andy’s friends, much good humor and chit chat.
 It’s a joy to be here.